defval/di/docs/advanced.md

 ### Optional parameters

-Also, `di.Inject` with tag `optional` provide ability to skip dependency if it not exists in the container.
+Also, `di.Inject` with tag `di:"optional"` provide ability to skip dependency if it not exists in the container.

 ```go